We may earn a commission when you buy through links in our articles. Learn more.

 DnD Blood Hunter 5e - artwork of Sorin Markov, vampire planeswalker

 If it’s darkness you’re after, you might want to consider trying out DnD’s Blood Hunter 5e class.
 Here’s a potential character so edgy that it not only cuts you – it uses your wounds to cast powerful spells.
-The DnD Blood Hunter is a dedicated warrior, prepared to sacrifice their own health to deal devastating damage to all things evil – while trying not to succumb to their own darkness.
-Our guide contains everything you need to build your own.
+The DnD Blood Hunter is a dedicated warrior, prepared to sacrifice their own health to deal devastating damage to all things evil, all while trying not to succumb to their own darkness.
+This guide contains everything you need to build your own Blood Hunter, from abilities, to sub-classes, to the best races for your build.

 For a broader overview of all 14 Dungeons and Dragons character classes, read our main DnD classes guide – and, to make character creation go extra smoothly, we recommend skimming our guides to DnD races, DnD character sheets, and free online DnD character creator tools.
 We can advise on all things D&D, from fun DnD character builds to the best DnD name generators to christen your next character.